colinrw/ActivPal-Portfolio/README.md

 - Show plots in the markdown directly instead of having to click to see the plots.
 - Add plots with `grid`, `markers` and `units`.
+- Check dead links.
+- Write compact, try to get the portfolio as small as possible.

 # Introduction